-- The K-12 Curriculum and Instruction Department provides a wide variety of instructional support services to districts and schools in Sacramento County, the Capital Service Region, and across California.
-Workshops and a National Speaker series are provided to administrators and teachers that focus on the Common Core State Standards in English Language Arts & Literacy and Mathematics, the adopted English Language Development Standards, Next Generation Science Standards, High-Quality First Instruction, research-based instructional practice, social and emotional learning, and use of instructional materials.
-Instructional support is provided through customized, onsite services to meet individual needs of districts and schools, such as assistance with analyzing achievement data to improve instruction, helping district administrators plan programs to support their English learner students, building district capacity to deliver high quality initial instruction and working with principals to supervise and improve the quality of the curriculum and instruction at their sites.
-Finally, the K-12 Curriculum and Instruction Department facilitates several professional networks for teachers and administrators that enable them to meet periodically to share their successes and challenges in an on-going effort to improve student achievement. - The Early Learning Department provides services and develops resources for early learning program directors and leaders from county offices of education, school districts, preschools, and private early care and education programs in Sacramento County, the broader ten-county Capital Service Region, and throughout California.
-The Department's scope of work focuses on preparing young children (prenatal to age 5) for success in elementary school and beyond through direct support to families and research-based professional learning, on-site support, technical assistance, and resources to early childhood/school readiness administrators and staff.
-The Department also facilitates communication and collaboration among early learning educators and providers to ensure access to high-quality programs and services for Sacramento County's youngest learners. - The Foster Youth Services Coordinating Program Department provides services throughout Sacramento County for elementary, middle and high school foster youth through educational case managers and provides transition support and credit recovery for foster youth in Juvenile Hall and Sacramento Office of Education community day schools.
-Additionally, the department created and maintains the Foster Focus database that is utilized by over 300 partners (school districts, county offices of education, child protective services, probation) with data imported from approximately 3,400 schools in 42 different counties and the School Connect database that is used by Sacramento Child Protective Services (CPS) and one other county to assist in keeping students in their school of origin.
+- The K-12 Curriculum and Instruction (C&I) Department provides a variety of instructional support services to districts and schools throughout California.
+Technical assistance, coaching, professional learning sessions, and speakers are provided to administrators, teachers and other educators that focus on the state's content standards in English Language Arts & Literacy, Mathematics, English Language Development, Next Generation Science and History Social Studies.
+The C&I Department supports social and emotional learning, High-Quality First Instruction, research-based instructional practices and Expanded Learning programs.
+Instructional and technical support is provided to districts and schools through customized, on-site services.
+This support includes analyzing achievement data to improve instruction, planning programs to support English Learner students, building district capacity to deliver high quality instruction and working with principals to improve the quality of curriculum and instruction at their sites.
+Finally, the C&I Department facilitates professional networks for teachers and administrators that enable them to share their successes and challenges in an on-going effort to improve student achievement. - The Early Learning Department prepares young children (prenatal through age 5) for success in elementary school and beyond by providing direct support to families and providing research-based professional learning, on-site support, technical assistance, and other resources to early education and care administrators and staff.
+The Department provides services and develops resources for early learning program directors and leaders from county offices of education, school districts, preschools, and private early care and education programs throughout California.
+The Department facilitates communication and collaboration among early learning educators, providers and community partners to ensure equitable access to high-quality programs and services for Sacramento County's youngest learners. - The Foster Youth and Homeless Services Department provides services throughout Sacramento County for elementary, middle and high school foster youth through educational case managers.
+The Department provides transition support and credit recovery for foster youth at the County Office's Youth Detention Facility and Community School sites.
+Finally, the Department maintains the Foster Focus database that is utilized by almost 400 partners, made up of school districts, county offices of education, Child Protective Services (CPS) and the Sacramento County Probation Department.
+Data is sourced from approximately 3,300 schools in 46 different counties as well as the School Connect database used by CPS to assist in keeping students in their school of origin. - The Advancement via Individual Determination (AVID) Department provides professional development, technical assistance, curricular resources, and program certification oversight to school districts throughout the capital region.
+AVID is a kindergarten through postsecondary college readiness system designed to increase the number of students who enroll and succeed in higher education and in their lives beyond high school.
+The AVID elementary program provides a foundational component for elementary schools and is designed as a sequential, academic skills resource.
+The AVID secondary program is designed to ensure college readiness of AVID elective students and improved academic performance of all students based on increased opportunities.
+The core of AVID at the secondary (high school and middle school) level is the AVID elective class, where students are enrolled and receive support to succeed in the school's most rigorous classes.